Climate scenarios enable us to

 Nationally Determined Contributions

-Nationally Determined Contributions (NDCs) includes all pledged policies even if not yet implemented.
+Nationally Determined Contributions (NDCs) includes all pledged policies even if not yet backed up by implemented effective policies.

 Current Policies